hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

   + Positive phase
     + initialize all the hidden probabilities at $0.5$
     + clamp a data vector on the visible units
-    + update all the hidden units in parallel until convergence using mean field updates
+    + update all the hidden units in parallel until convergence (when probability stop changing) using mean field updates
     + after net converged, record $p_i p_j$ for every connected pair of units and average this over all data in the mini-batch
   + Negative phase
     + keep a set of "fantasy particles"
     + each particle w/ a value  that is a global configuration
     + sequentially update all the units in each fantasy particle a few times
-    + connected pair of units: average $s_i s_j$ over all the fantasy particles
+    + connected pair of units: average $s_i s_j$ (stochastic binary values) over all the fantasy particles
+  + the difference btw these averages:
+    + the learning rule
+    + change the weights by amount proportional to that difference

 + Parallel updates
   + general Boltzmann machine: the stochastic updates of units need to be sequential
   + Deep Boltzmann Machine (DBM) (left diagram)
-    + special architecture: allowing alternative parallel updates $\implies$ more efficient
+    + special architecture: allowing alternative parallel updates for fantasy particles $\implies$ more efficient
     + no connections within a layer
     + no skip-layer connections
     + general Boltzmann machine w/ many missing connections
+  + Update for states (right diagram)
+    + update the states of the 1st hidden layer (top) and 3rd hidden layer (3 units) w/ current states of the visible units and 2nd hidden layer (2 units)
+    + the update the states if the visible units in the 2nd hidden layer
+    + repeat the previous two processes
+    + update half of the states of all units in parallel

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture12/lec12.pptx" ismap target="_blank">